On the Generalization Error of Differentially Private Algorithms via Typicality: Maximal Leakage Bounds

 The key advantage of maximal leakage is that it depends on the sample distribution only through its support.
 Consequently, the corresponding generalization error bounds are independent of the precise distribution over the samples and are particularly amenable to analysis, especially in additive noise settings.
 For generalization bounds via maximal leakage, see~\cite{esposito2021generalization, issa2023generalization}

 Moreover, note that the usual way to keep the maximal leakage of an algorithm bounded is to add noise (e.g., Laplacian or Gaussian~\cite{esposito2021generalization}), which aligns with common differential privacy mechanisms~\cite{dwork2006calibrating}.
 Hence, for the study of the generalization error of differentially private algorithms, compared to bounding mutual information, it is more natural to bound the maximal leakage.
+We then introduce our main results.